decibel-threshold-event-displayer/decibel-threshold-event-displayer/SCRUM.md

 >Discuss in your group how you want to implement the Scrum artifact 'Impediment Backlog' in 'Project 1’.
 Does it make sense to keep a 'Sprint Diary’?

-We will use Gitlab issues and a dedicated board to track our impediments.
+We will use Gitlab issues and assign the label "impediment" to keep track of the impediments, additionally we have a dedicated board which shows only this tasks.

 ## DoR (Definition of Ready)